huang15n/Android-Programming/android_lec3.md

 <em> I will walk you through the steps in a second, you have to get some images files to put them in your project. it is gonna make your way to be a bit difficult to find through them  </em>

-<strong> there is folder called build, it means when you compile a project, it puts the output of binaries ,app is the actual code you write for you app, gradle is some sort of like makefile stuff note how to prepare and how to build how to compile an app </strong>
+<strong> there is folder called build, it means when you compile a project, it puts the output of binaries ,app is the actual code you write for you app, gradle is some sort of like makefile stuff note how to prepare and how to build how to compile an app, it is stretched to fit  </strong>

 <h3> ImageButton</h3>